EmptyN/TSRESOUCES/Privacy Policy.md

 "Tsauno" Always reffers to the Discord App(Bot) and The Associated Service Provider (Development Team).

 # 1 Data Acquired,
 ### 1.1 Discord Account:
 Name, Display Name, Account Age, Online Status, Current Activity, Profile Picture & Banner, About me.
 ### 1.2 Server Specific:
 Roles (User & Server), Server Member count, Server Age, Server Creator, Server Banner & Logo.
 ### 1.3 Personal Data:
 Email Associated with Discord Account.
 ### 1.4 When is my Data Acqired?
-#### All Data listed in 1.1 to 1.2 may be Acquired Regularily and at all times.
+#### All Data listed in 1.1 to 1.2 may be Acquired Regularily and at all times for: legitimate interest (to provide bot functions).
-#### All Data listed in 1.3 is Acquired only after the User Opts into our Special Services E.g Connecting your Discord account to TSAI.
+#### All Data listed in 1.3 is Acquired only after the User Opts into our Special Services Via their consent, E.g Connecting your Discord account to TSAI.

 # 2 Data Use,
 All Acquired Data is strictly used to Provide and Operate our Services.